 - Continue simmering for about 30 minutes, or until the potatoes are tender.

-Note: Since developing this recipes, I've changed up the way I made it... it takes a little more time, but I find the result is even more flavor.
+Note: Since developing this recipe, I've changed the way I make it... it takes a little more time, but I find the result is even more flavor.
 Instead of cutting the Kielbasa into links, I cut it into coins that are then browned on both sides before simmering with the cabbage and potatoes.
-Here's a quick look of what I mean.
+Here's a quick look at what I mean.